DSCmunich/CTF-2023/cryptography/secure-pdf/README.md

 The file contains the secret flag.
 Can you reveal it, given the file decrypted.pdf?

+## Setup

+Just provide the encrypted pdf with the challenge description

 ## Solution

 The file is encrypted with a 4 byte long key.
 This is vulnerable to plaintext attacks.